 Richard Ritenbaugh, focusing on Psalms 90-100, suggests that these psalms are prophetic, having a definite time progression, especially referencing the time frame between the Feast of Trumpets to the Last Great Day.
 Some have speculated that Moses wrote al. . .

 The Millennium or God's rest will be an exceedingly busy time, a time when all of humanity will be converted, a time everybody will be on the same trek.

 The Sabbath is an antidote to the weariness we experience.
 It recalls God's pausing after completing His physical creation, focusing on the spiritual creation.

 Focusing on material and temporal things undermines faith.
 The Sabbath is holy time, created for building faith, energizing our minds for fellowship with God.

-John Ritenbaugh focuses upon the proclivity of the ancient Israelites to nullify the power of the gospel, refusing to mix it with actual obedience, which stems from faith and belief.
-What they heard never became a part of their lives; "Egypt" nev. . .
+The ancient Israelites resisted the gospel, refusing to mix it with actual obedience.
+What they heard never became a part of their lives; Egypt never left them.

-John Ritenbaugh observes that in our modern fast-paced, hectic culture, we commit far too little time to God, depriving ourselves of the Holy Spirit and attenuating the faith required to draw close to God.
-The Sabbath was made to guarantee this needed time. . .
+In our hectic culture, we commit far too little time to God, depriving ourselves of the Holy Spirit and attenuating the faith required to draw close to God.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 140,000 subscribers are already receiving.
+See what over 145,000 subscribers are already receiving.